-I think I should perhaps . . . introduce myself.
+I think perhaps, I should introduce myself.

 For fifty years I ran various Gymnastic Clubs for children starting when I was still at school.
 Eventually I became a qualified Coach with British Gymnastics.
-Bern began helping me not long after we started going out together and he went on to become a qualified Coach and Gymnastic Judge.
+Bern began helping me not long after we started going out together and he went on to become both a qualified Coach and Gymnastics Judge.

-In 1992 I decided to slightly reduce the hours I spent coaching gymnastics and cut my sessions to twice a week instead of the three.
+In 1992 I decided to slightly reduce the hours I spent coaching gymnastics and cut my sessions to twice a week instead of three.
 However, this spare time was soon taken up with another interest, which quite suddenly and unexpectedly, came into my life and it was this which led to the “Just Poems” and then to the “Just Stories”.

 It would be lovely if these stories and poems could bring you some comfort, especially in those times which are hard, when life can seem so cruel.
-Maybe they can simply be of help to you in your everyday life and in your awareness of the continued life we all lead in Spirit, or Heaven, or whichever name you may choose to call it.
+Maybe they can simply be of help to you in your everyday life and in your awareness of the continued life we all lead in Spirit – or Heaven, or whichever name you may choose to call it.
 For those who do not believe in anyone or anything, perhaps they may tempt you to think a little differently.

-I sincerely hope your life and the life of your loved ones is happy, fulfilled and enlightening.
+Life is different for us all and we all have our own individual ways, but I sincerely hope your life and the life of your loved ones is happy, fulfilled and enlightening.

 With best wishes to you,